adityad0/esp-phone/README.md

-# ESP-PHONE
+# PAY-PHONE

-A mobile phone with incoming and outgoing phone call suport and simple POS payment machine built with the ESP32 (SEEED XIAO ESP32).
+The pay-phone is a project which combines two devices, a POS machine and a mobile phone and is built with the SEEED XIAO nRF52840 BLE.
+The program is written in micropython, an efficient version of Python for microcontrollers and embedded devices.
+This project is currently under development and may contain several bugs and issues and can be recreated only at the users risk.

 # Current features
 1. 4G/LTE and 2G/GSM connectivity.